About Stephen Paul Young Photography

 I’m not sure about any formal ‘descriptive’ terms used to describe an Amateur Photographer or a Professional Photographer however, for me, the difference lays between not getting paid and getting paid!
 This may sound ‘harsh’ but as an Amateur, I would freely post my images on the various social platforms as a method to incite some creative feedback (or not!) or enter various free competitions.
 My Instagram account ‘photographybystevey’ or Facebook account ‘photospyimages’ are a great example.
 The recent move to create a social following on both platforms under ‘Photographic Trinity’ on Instagram and ‘Photographictrinity’ on Facebook underpin the desire to go professional and drive the business into the realm of Professional Photography.

-Our Shop also offers some great purchase images and some wonderful ‘Free’ Images for download.
+Our Shop also offers some great premium images and some wonderful ‘Free’ Images for download.

 Photography to me